brenocq-atta/projects/.github/ISSUE_TEMPLATE/publication-request.md

 ---
 name: Publication request
-about: Create a publication request for your project so that other people can easily try it
+about: Create a publication request for your project so that other people can easily try it.
-title: ''
+title: 'The name of your project'
-labels: publish-request
+labels: publication-request
 assignees: ''

 ---